richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * the average programmers in existence amongst all programmers
 * entry level programmers amongst an organization

-When talking about comparison of skills it's important to try to isolate as many non essential variables as possible.
+When talking about comparison of individuals it's important to try to remove as many non essential variables as possible.
 It's useless to compare 10x programmers totally outside of a specific context.
 Consider for instance the choice of looking at 10x programmers at my organization as a context.
 This choice allows us to completely eliminate many categories of programmers from consideration with non-essential attributes outside of my organization:

 * programmers still in school and not even working at my organization
 * retired programmers not working in any organization